gmalakar/AWSForSalesForceApex/README.md

 # AWSForSalesForceApex
 A Simple Apex class for Salesforce to use to interact and use AWS services ( S3, EC2, Lambda, Api-Gateway and more ).

+I have just started this and looking for helping hands.